Uvita Central Pacific Coast, Costa Rica Travel Guide

 For all emergencies (police, ambulance, fire), dial 911.
 Be prepared to state your location and the emergency.

 Tap water in Uvita is generally safe.
-Many prefer bottled water or a Water filter bottle.
+Many prefer bottled water or else a Water filter bottle.
 Choose clean restaurants with good turnover.

 Uvita is generally safe for tourists; violent crime is uncommon.
 However, petty crime, especially opportunistic theft, can occur.
 Exercise common sense.